 The Supreme Court of India in Samaresh Bose vs Amal Mitra (1985) departed from the Hicklin test in laying down the obscenity test.
 The court held that in assessing the obscenity test, the judge should put himself in the position of a reader of each age group into whose hands the book is likely to fall and should try to appreciate what kind of possible effect the book is likely to have on the readers’ minds.

 Just because a film depicted riots and sexual violence was no reason to deny its exposure.
 The aversion test established the idea that authors and filmmakers sometimes depict nudity not to arouse sexual desire but rather to arouse in the audience horror and revulsion (disgust) at the depicted social evil.
 The Supreme Court of India applied the aversion test in the Bandit Queen case.
 In this case, the rape scene was challenged on the grounds of obscenity.
-The court rejected the challenged and decided that the goal of the scene of frontal nudity was not to excite the cameraman’s lust but to arouse his sympathy for the victim and disgust for the perpetrators.
+The court rejected the challenge and decided that the goal of the scene of frontal nudity was not to excite the cameraman’s lust but to arouse his sympathy for the victim and disgust for the perpetrators.

 In another case of Samaresh Bose, in which a Bengali novel, Prajapati, was challenged on the ground of obscenity, the Supreme Court held that the book did not have the effect of corrupting or degrading morals or encouraging lasciviousness among the readers, as the author intended to expose certain ills irritating the society and for to this end he used his technique, skill and choice of words.